 "The US is expensive overall, so it helps it to get paid in dollars.
 Minimum wage is $15/hour (R210/hour)."

-Read about South African expat Hendrik, his move to Denver and his experience of life in the city in his interview.
+Read about South African expat Hendrik, his move to Denver and his experience of life in the city in his expat interview about moving to Denver.

 Further reading